ZupIT/ritchie-formulas/kafka/list/topic/README.md

-# Kafka List topic
+# Description

-## Premisse
+This formula list a topic on the inform kafka URL.

-Have an available Kafka URL.
+You can test it using docker with the `rit docker generate compose` formula.

 ## Command